opentrials/docs/docs/developers/data-model.md

 For example one `record` could say the `trial` was completed while another that it's ongoing.
 These contradictory pieces of information are what we call *discrepancies*.

-To maximize the amount and accuracy of information in `trials`, we have a system to prioritize from which `records` to take it.
-For example, if a `trial` has a `record` from a registry that verifies its information and a `record` from one that doesn't, we will assign to the `trial` all the available values from the former and complete the missing values from the latter.
+To maximize the accuracy of information in `trials`, we have a system to prioritize from which `records` to take it.
+For example, if a `trial` has a `record` from a registry that verifies its information and a `record` from a registry that doesn't, we will assign to the `trial` the values from the former.
 This makes the first `record` the *primary* source of data for the `trial`.

 ## Warehouse database